SCPR/kpcc-data-team/README.md

     * Report data-driven stories for KPCC's website and broadcast.
     * Collaborate on reporting, stories and projects with reporters.
     * Offer advice on how to request records and data, find and clean datasets and check findings.
-    * Brainstorm how to present findings and data whether in a narrative or visual form.
+    * Brainstorm how to present findings and data whether in a narrative and visual forms.
     * Recommend data to use to make apples-to-apples comparisons, data sources to shy away from and how to understand limitations.
-    * Request records and data, find and clean datasets and check findings when required.
-    * Offer insight about the things that don't lead to stories and how we do work.
+    * Offer insight about our work.
     * Ask "Who is our audience?", "What do they need?" and "What can we make?"
     * Figure out how to build databases when what we need doesn't exist yet.
+    * Share and create tools that make life easier for reporters and editors.

 * What we shy away from:
-    * A service desk where you drop off a spreadsheet and continue on your way.
+    * Being a service desk where you drop off a spreadsheet and continue on your way.
     * The place where you go when you "want a map" for a story.

 Sharing & Showing Our Work